Walnut Ranch Dressing

 Preparation

-4. While blending, slowly pour in the oil to emulsify the dressing.
-Blend for at least 30 seconds.
+- Once very smooth (mixture will heat up due to friction in blender), while blending, slowly pour in the oil to emulsify the dressing.
+Blend for at least 1 minute.